By using our platform you agree to the following Terms and Conditions

 8.3 The Provider may elect to vary any element of the Charges by giving to the Customer not less than 10 days written notice of the variation.

 8.4 When you send an SMS message over 153 characters the message will be split.
 Large messages are segmented into 153 character segements and sent individually then rebuilt by the recipients device.
 For example, a 161 character message will be sent as two messages, one with 153 characters and the second with 8 characters.
-SMS messages sent for optin, optout, default responses, and SMS or MMS campaigns sent on behalf of the Customer will be charged one "Per SMS charge" or "Per MMS charge" per message segment.
+SMS messages sent for optin, optout, default responses, per order messages, and SMS or MMS campaigns sent on behalf of the Customer will be charged one "Per SMS charge" or "Per MMS charge" per message segment.
 8.5 The Provider Charges based on the fees detailed in your signed Premium Platform Agreement.
 These fees and Charges are either based on the number of stores you have in your account, or based on the number of orders processed in the Alpine IQ system on your behalf, plus SMS usage fees.

 9.1 The Customer must pay the Charges to the Provider in advance of the period to which they relate.